-Another match for DH systems is with solar thermal energy.
+- Another match for DH systems is with solar thermal energy.
 In smaller DH grids, over summer it might be beneficial to bridge operation partly or completely by delivery of solar thermal energy via the grid.
 Often the boiler and/or the storage facilities have solar installations exactly for this purpose.
 If not completely shut down, the grid should be operated only for several hours per day by decentralised buffer storages.
-Otherwise, the heat losses might be too high in summer (as only domestic hot water is needed).

-If the client has already solar thermal collectors on the rooftop, they can be usually still be used when the building is connected to a DH system.
-In this case the client simply saves money for each kWh that is not needed from the DH grid.
+Otherwise, the heat losses might be too high in summer (as only domestic hot water is needed). - If you have already solar thermal collectors on your rooftop, usually this can be still used when you connect to a DH system.
+In this case you simply save money for each kWh that you do not need from the DH grid.

-- → Local and renewable energy: district heating can integrate combustible renewables that are difficult to manage in small boilers, for example wood waste, straw, and agricultural residues as well as the biogenic fractions of municipal waste and sewage sludge.
-Additionally, renewable fuels including biofuels, geothermal, solar and wind energy are utilised more effectively when integrated into district heating networks. - → Local pollution prevention and control: district heating reduces local pollutants like particle emissions, sulphur dioxide and nitrogen oxides by relocating exhausts from individual boilers to centralised chimneys.
-Due to economies of scale, far more effective pollution prevention and control measures can be implemented in central production facilities. - → High comfort: district heating infrastructure is installed outside of people's homes.
-Storage, maintenance, replacement, and system upgrades cause minimal disruption to citizens' lives.
-So, you don't have to care about anything, you just have to get connected and to pay for the heat supply bills. - → Flexible and sustainable fuel mix: district heating enables highly flexible energy mix.
+- →Local and renewable energy: district heating can integrate combustible renewables that are difficult to manage in small boilers, for example wood waste, straw and agricultural residues as well as the biogenic fractions of municipal waste and sewage sludge.
+Additionally, renewable fuels including biofuels, geothermal, solar and wind energy are utilised more effectively when integrated into district heating networks. - →Local pollution prevention and control: district heating reduces local pollutants like particle emissions, sulphur dioxide and nitrogen oxides by relocating exhausts from individual boilers to centralised chimneys.
+Due to economies of scale, far more effective pollution prevention and control measures can be implemented in central production facilities. - →High comfort: district heating infrastructure is installed outside of people's homes.
+Storage, maintenance, replacement and system upgrades cause minimal disruption to citizens' lives.
+So, you don't have to care about anything, you just have to get connected and to pay for the heat supply bills. - →Flexible and sustainable fuel mix: district heating enables highly flexible energy mix.
 New fuels and energy sources can be integrated with minimal need for restructuring by the operator.
-For customers, no adaptation measures at all are required when a switch of energy source is made. - → Increased energy security: past gas crises, notably in 2006-2007 and 2009, have made the vulnerability of the European energy supply system obvious.
+For customers no adaptation measures at all are required when a switch of energy source is made. - →Increased energy security: past gas crises, notably in 2006-2007 and 2009, have made the vulnerability of the European energy supply system obvious.
 In several countries and cities district heating systems were able to considerably ease the situation by switching to alternative fuels.